Travel testing abolished for fully vaccinated travellers to the UK: the key questions

 What’s the background?

-The government spent most of 2020 saying that Covid testing for travellers was a waste of time.
+The UK government spent most of 2020 saying that Covid testing for travellers was a waste of time.
 But in 2021, ministers embraced tests enthusiastically.

-A so-called “day two” test has been required for travellers to the UK continuously since 17 May last year, when a ban on non-essential travel was limited.
+A so-called “day two” test has been required for travellers to the UK continuously since 17 May last year, when the 19-week ban on non-essential travel was lifted.

-Despite the name, the test can be taken anytime on the day of arrival or the two days afterwards.
+Despite the name, the test can be taken any time on the day of arrival or either of the two following days.

-Currently, incoming travellers’ passenger locator forms cannot be completed until a test is booked, typically at a cost of £20 to £30 per person, as a reference number is required.
+Currently, incoming travellers cannot complete the necessary passenger locator forms until a test is booked, typically at a cost of £20 to £30 per person, as a reference number is required.

 With many UK travellers now fully vaccinated and boosted, airlines and holiday companies have long argued for testing to be abolished – in line with many other European nations.